OlegWock/toki-dashboard/README.md

 # Toki dashboard for Toggl

 Cute dashboard to track your velocity.
 It pulls data from Toggl and works fully in browser.
-Check it out here: [toki.sinja.io](https://toki.sinja.io/).

 To use it you will need Toggle API key (find it [here](https://track.toggl.com/profile)) and also to switch 'visibility' of projects you wan't to display to public.